 - Put an analytical approach into action while avoiding "analysis paralysis"

 - Systems and technology recommendations and requirements

 - When to use specialists or consultants, and when to do it yourself

 - Resources and support as your projects unfold

 Session leaders include senior professors from Queen's School of Business and knowledgeable experts from industry.
 These outstanding teachers are constantly in touch with today's business world through real-world business experience, Board memberships and their own consulting practices.

-Dr. Yuri Levin - Operations Management, Queen's School of Business
+Dr. Yuri Levin - Distinguished Professor of Operations Management and Director, Management Analytics Program, Queen's School of Business

-Yuri Levin is a Distinguished Professor of Operations Management and Director of the Master of Management Analytics program at Queen's School of Business.
-He has developed innovative approaches to business modeling and has published widely in the general areas of revenue management and dynamic pricing.
-He currently serves as Chair-elect of INFORMS Revenue Management and Pricing section and an associate editor of Management Science.
-He has consulted widely on consumer behavior modeling and optimization of pricing and developed corporate training programs in strategic analytics, operations management, and strategic pricing optimization.
+Yuri Levin is a Distinguished Professor of Operations Management and the inaugural Director of the Master of Management Analytics (MMA) programme at Queen’s School of Business.
+He was the recipient of 2013 and 2014 MBA and 2014 MMA Professor of the Year awards.
+He has developed innovative approaches and published widely in the general area of revenue management and dynamic pricing.
+He was a co-winner of 2013 INFORMS Revenue Management and Pricing Practice Prize for pricing and promotions analysis at Molson Coors Brewing Company.
+He served as Chair of INFORMS Revenue Management and Pricing section.
+Yuri has consulted widely on consumer behavior modeling and optimization of pricing and developed corporate training programmes in strategic analytics, operations management and strategic pricing optimization.

-Dr. Jeffrey McGill - Business Statistics, Queen's School of Business
+Dr. Jeffrey McGill - Management Science and Operations Management, Queen's School of Business